Iveco Effeuno

 The Iveco Effeuno is a class of Italian buses built between 1984 and 1989 by Iveco.
-They consisted of three different models with different internal arrangement: Iveco 471 for urban services, Iveco 571 for suburban services, and Iveco 671 for interurban services.
+They consisted of three different models with different internal arrangements: Iveco 471 for urban services, Iveco 571 for suburban services, and Iveco 671 for interurban services.

 Engines were, for the urban version, a Fiat 8220.12, with 9572 cc and 203 HP, with an automatic transmission which could be chosen between Voith D851, ZF 4HP-500 or DB.
 The interurban and articulated version had a turbocharged Iveco with 9570 cc and 240 HP, with a ZF 5HP-500 automatic transmission.

-The buses were provided (depending from the sub-manufacturer chosen by the customer) with two different chassis length, 10.5 m and 12 m.
+The buses were provided with two different chassis lengths, depending on the sub-manufacturer chosen by the customer: 10.5 m and 12 m.
 There was also an articulated version with a length of 18 m.

 The bus was in service with numerous public transport companies in Italy, the first unit having been decommissioned starting from the 1990s-early 2000s.

-The series was replaced by similar Iveco 480 class.
+The series was replaced by the similar Iveco 480 class.